sparkle-project/sparkle-project.github.io/documentation/gentle-reminders/index.md

 Letting Sparkle handle checking for updates automatically provides a couple benefits:
 * It ensures your server is not polled too often (for when an app is re-launched frequently)
-* It ensures update checks trigger often enough (for when your app has not quit for a long time)
+* It ensures update checks trigger often enough (for when your app has not quit or computer hasn't been rebooted for a long time)

 Keeping your users up to date is important, however users do not want to have their focus stolen from new update alerts at inopportune times.

 As of Sparkle 2.2, Sparkle prioritizes showing scheduled update alerts for regular (non-backgrounded) applications at opportune times when:
 * The user just launched your app or just granted your app permission to check for updates automatically
-* The user's system has been idle for some time and no assertion has been made by your app to prevent sleep while your app is active
+* The user's system has been idle for some time and no assertion has been made by your app to prevent display sleep while your app is active
-* The user comes back to your application from another application (preferred over showing an alert when a user is actively using your app)
+* The user comes back to your application from another application (instead of showing an alert when a user is actively using your app)

-Note even for updates downloaded automatically and silently in the background, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install the update (due to lack of write permission).

 For backgrounded applications (apps that do not appear in the Dock), Sparkle 2.2 onwards will not let a scheduled update alert steal focus from another application that may be active (with the exception of your application having just been launched).
-Update alerts will show up in the background behind other windows, even when the app is currently active.
+Update alerts will show up in the background behind other apps, and behind other windows of your app when your app is currently active.

+Note even for updates downloaded automatically and silently in the background, Sparkle may show an update alert to the user if the application hasn't quit for 1 week or if the user needs to authorize to install the update (due to lack of sufficient write permissions).

-If you want your application to deliver scheduled alerts in a gentle manner, you may opt into Sparkle's Gentle Reminders APIs.
+If you want your application to deliver scheduled alerts in a gentle yet noticeable manner, you may opt into Sparkle's Gentle Reminders APIs.
 These are a part of [SPUStandardUserDriverDelegate](/documentation/api-reference/Protocols/SPUStandardUserDriverDelegate.html), which is a part of Sparkle's standard user interface.

 ## Gentle Reminders APIs